Information for City/Town Organizations Regarding BAYS MIDSEASON TEAM SWAP GUIDELINES – Grades 3-8 and High School teams.

 What Should I do if my Team is Part of a Swap?

-- Request a revised roster with your new section placement from your Registrar and make sure they provide one to the Division Director for your new section.
+- Request a revised roster with your new section placement from your Registrar and make sure they provide one through the Roster Management system to the Division Director for your new section.

-- Contact all teams in your new section, especially your upcoming opponent, to exchange contact information and confirm your revised game schedule.
+- Login to BAYS.org and use the blue envelope next to the coach names to contact all teams in your new section, especially your upcoming opponent, to exchange contact information and confirm your revised game schedule.
 You should let your new opponents know how field closures are decided and communicated in your town.

 - Check your revised game schedule and play the listed games.
 It will still include games originally scheduled for a game week prior to the effective date of the swap, such as a postponed game against prior section opponents, even if it now falls after the effective swap date.

 - Confirm with your town organization that any changes to field and referee assignments will be made as soon as possible.

 - Let your team parents know that there have been schedule changes that will affect game locations and times.